 Danger of fire.
-Bleeding the refrigerant charge from only the high side may result in the low side shell and suction tubing being pressurized.
-Application of a brazing torch while pressurized may result in ignition of the refrigerant and oil mixture - check the high and low pressures before unbrazing.
+Bleeding the refrigerant charge from only the high side may result in pressurization of the low side shell and suction tubing.
+Application of a brazing torch to a pressurized system may result in ignition of the refrigerant and oil mixture.
+Check the high and low pressures before applying heat.

-When using a high pressure gas such as dry nitrogen to pressurize a refrigeration or air conditioning system, use a regulator that can control the pressure down to 1 or 2 psig (6.9 to 13.8 kPa).
+When using a high pressure gas such as nitrogen to pressurize a refrigeration or air conditioning system, use a regulator that can control the pressure down to 1 or 2 psig (6.9 to 13.8 kPa).